 By Lucia Baldelli

 The concept of having a coaching presence is important for several reasons.
 A good presence assures the client that trusts the coach, and the coach trusts the client and their abilities.
 At its core, the coaching presence is seen in a few of the ICF core competencies.
 Specifically, competency 2 Embodies a Coaching Mindset, competency 4 Cultivates Trust and Safety, competency 5 Maintains Presence, and competency 6 Listens Actively.
 In this article we will see what is coaching present, what it means for a coach to be fully present, and how to develop it.

-What is Coaching Presence
+What is Coaching Presence?

 To explain the concept of coaching present it is important to look at what “presence” is.
 In our common language, ‘being present’ means staying fully focused and engaged in the present moment, without being distracted by internal thoughts or external distractions.
 It involves being fully engaged in whatever we are doing or whoever we are interacting with, without allowing our mind to wander.

 We become more aware of our senses and notice the sights, sounds, smells, tastes, and physical sensations around us.
 We accept whatever comes as it is, without judgement or the need for it to be different.
 We suspend evaluations, criticisms, or comparisons, allowing ourselves to experience and accept the present reality without resistance.